JinaniSooriyaarachchi/CNNwithPReLU_RFestimateV1/README.md

 Run SystemIdentification_AvgMethod.py file.
 The stimuli data and neuronal response data are provided in sub folders.

 # Requirements
 Python 3., scipy, numpy, matplotlib tensorflow 2.0, Keras.
-Check the environment.ym file for detailed list of dependencies.
+Check the environment.yml file for detailed list of dependencies.
 If you have an NVIDIA card, the libraries CUDA and CUDNN will be useful. https://developer.nvidia.com/cuda-zone https://developer.nvidia.com/cudnn

 # Notes